muralikrish9/TaskHub/USAGE_GUIDE.md

 ## 3. First Launch & Required Permissions
 1. Click the TaskHub icon to open the popup.
-2. Chrome may show a banner asking for permissions (storage, active tab, scripting); accept them so TaskHub can read highlights and create the floating “✨ Capture Task” button.
+2. Chrome may show a banner asking for permissions (storage, active tab, scripting); accept them so TaskHub can read highlights and create the floating "Capture Task" button.
 3. If you plan to use voice capture, open the **Audio** tab and allow microphone access the first time Chrome prompts you.
 (There’s also a “Microphone Permission Required” helper in the UI if you need to grant it later.)

 ### Checking Chrome AI Availability